 - Need for stimulation (morning, work, concentration): matcha is often more appropriate.

-- Need a caffeine-free (evening, sensitivity, pregnancy according to medical advice): option simpler
+- Need a caffeine-free drink (evening, sensitivity, pregnancy according to medical advice): a simpler option

 Common mistakes (that ruin the experience)